Frequently Asked Questions

 Procedures

-• Cosmetic nonsurgical removal of warts, moles, skin tags (per 10 min or part of): $75
+• Cosmetic nonsurgical removal of warts, moles, skin tags (not covered AHCIP): $25

 • Cosmetic surgical removal of warts, moles, skin tags: $200